AdedamolaXL/RAR/README.md

 # RAR - Random Algorithm Radio
 > A different way of listening, curating and finding music!

-RAR is a Web3 music experience that turns playlist creation into a verifiable game of randomness, taste, and reputation.
+RAR is a Web3 music streaming platform that turns playlist creation into a verifiable game of randomness, taste, and reputation.
 It’s where music curation becomes a form of play — and your taste can literally grow your playlist value on-chain.

 ## Inspiration
 Traditional music platforms use predictable algorithms that often lead to echo chambers.
 We wanted to create a platform where: